It’s hard to imagine living in a world where money is never an issue.

 “I knew I really needed to simplify my life,” she told People mag when she decided to sell her sprawling, extensively-renovated, Zen-infused digs.
 “I had the realization that it is just too much for me.
 I’m not this person.”

 The house she’s renting is nice, comfortable, and spacious.
-No more, or less, elegant than the house Tom and I live in—though it is smaller than ours, and I wouldn’t mind replacing some of the furniture in it with mine.
+No more, or less, elegant than the house Tom and I live in—though it is smaller than ours, and I wouldn’t mind moving in and replacing some of the furniture in it with mine.

 [left to right] 1.
 Master bath with its double sinks and mirrors; 2.
 Master bath’s garden tub is encased in marble; 3.
 Master bath has marble flooring and a vaulted, white paneled ceiling; 4.
 In the guest bath, a small leaded glass window above the mirror is a nice touch.
 (Photos: Realtor.com)